 Car Accident Cases We Handle

-There are a number of negligent and reckless actions that can cause a car
+Several negligent and reckless actions can cause a car crash.
+Our Fort

-crash.
-Our firm has handled many different cases involving:
+Worth law firm has handled many different car accident cases involving:

-No matter what caused your accident, or what types of vehicles were involved,
+No matter what caused your car accident or what types of vehicles were

-we want to discuss your options to see if we can help you recover the
+involved, we want to discuss your options to see if we can help you recover

 Why Hire Us?